LLNL/Caliper/doc/sphinx/services.rst

 .. envvar:: CALI_LIBPFM_PERIOD

-   Sampling period.
+   Sampling period for each event (valid when sampling is enabled).
    When set to a value N, a sample will  be recorded after every N number of events has occurred.

+   For multiple events, this should be a comma-separated list for the periods of respective events.

    Default: 20000000